-Q: I have some concern that Oilheat isn't clean?
+Q: Some clients may be concerned that Oilheat isn't clean?
 What's the truth?

 A: Just like old cars, older heating systems produced undesirable levels of combusition emissions.
-But today's Oilheat technology has been tested by the U.S. Department of Energy's Brookhaven National Laboratory and has been found to emit virtually no smoke.
+But today's Oilheat technology has been tested by the U.S. Department of Energy's Brookhaven National Laboratory and found to emit virtually no smoke.
 That's because today's Oilheat systems can achieve annual fuel utilization efficiency (AFUE) ratings of 95% or higher.
-That's one reason Oilheat emissions aren't even regulated by the Federal Clean Air Act.
 And even with old systems, annual tune-ups and preventive maintenance can reduce emissions and improve equipment efficiency.